Nishi-Ōya Station: Lines

 Nishi-Ōya Station is served by the Tōbu Ogose Line, a 10.9 km single-track branchline running from Sakado to Ogose, and is located 4.4 km from Sakado.
 During the daytime, the station is served by four trains per hour in each direction.

 Station layout

 The station consists of a single side platform serving one bi-directional track.

 A universal access toilet was added during fiscal 2012.

-Adjacent stations

 History

 The station opened on 28 February 1936.
 It took its name from the village of Ōya (大家村), and lay to the west of Ōya Station, which closed in 1945.

 A junction, "Nishi-Ōya Junction", was built to the east of the station in 1963 for a spur serving the Nippon Cement factory nearby, but this line closed in 1984.

 Platform edge sensors and TV monitors were installed in 2008 ahead of the start of driver-only operation on the Ogose Line from June 2008.
 From 17 March 2012, station numbering was introduced on the Tobu Ogose Line, with Nishi-Ōya Station becoming "TJ-42".